 The worst kind of Valley Fever is called Disseminated Coccidioidomycosis.
 This is rare form of Valley Fever.
 The infection spreads past the lungs and may creep to other parts of the body, such as the skin, bones, liver, brain, heart, brain membranes, and spinal cord membranes.
 Additional symptoms may include painful skin lesions in the skull or spine, swollen knee or ankle joints, nodules, ulcers, and meningitis.8

-Individuals with increased risk of contracting Valley Fever include those with weakened immune systems; individuals living with acquired immunodeficiency syndrome (AIDS); those undergoing chemotherapy; those who are taking anti-rejection drugs after transplant surgery; those with rheumatoid arthritis; Crohn’s Disease; diabetes; older individuals; pregnant women; and, for yet to be scientifically explained, Filipinos and African-Americans are more vulnerable to severe forms of Valley Fever.
+Individuals with increased risk of contracting Valley Fever include those with weakened immune systems; individuals living with acquired immunodeficiency syndrome (AIDS); those undergoing chemotherapy; those who are taking anti-rejection drugs after transplant surgery; those with rheumatoid arthritis; Crohn’s Disease; diabetes; older individuals; and pregnant women.
+For reasons not yet fully understood, Filipinos and African-Americans are also more vulnerable to severe forms of Valley Fever.
 The vulnerability for disseminated coccidioidomycosis is 175 times higher for Filipinos and 10 times greater for African-Americans than in non-Hispanic Whites.9

 Valley Fever usually lasts anywhere from one week to six months.
 Many do not require treatment but more severe cases can only be diagnosed through a blood test or laboratory test.
 Patients with severe Valley Fever are administered with antifungal medication.10